 - pi (mandatory) Valid values are "y" or "n".
 If the value is "y" then at least one attribute of element "Pi" (part of "Demo" element) should be used in authentication.
 If value is "n", "Pi" element is not mandated. - pa (mandatory) Valid values are "y" or "n".
 If the value is "y" then at least one attribute of element "Pa" (part of "Demo" element) should be used in authentication.
 If value is "n", "Pa" element is not mandated. - pfa (mandatory) Valid values are "y" or "n".
 If the value is "y" then element "Pfa" (part of "Demo" element) should be used in authentication.
 If value is "n", "Pfa" element is not mandated. - bio (mandatory) Valid values are "y" or "n".
 If the value is "y" then at least one biometric element "Bio" (part of "Bios" element) should be used in authentication.
 If value is "n", "Bio" element is not mandated. - bt (mandatory only if "bio" attribute has value "y") provide a comma separated list of biometrics used.
-Valid values that can be used in this comma separated list are "FMR", "FIR", "IIR" and "FID".
+Valid values that can be used in this comma separated list are "FMR", "FIR", "IIR", and "FID".
+In case if both FMR and FIR is used for single finger "bt" will have "FMR, FIR".
 If "FMR" is part of the list, then at least one "Bio" element with type FMR should be used.
-Similarly, if "FIR" or "IIR" or "FID" are part of the list, then at least one "Bio" element with those types must be used. - pin (mandatory) Valid values are "y" or "n".
+Similarly, if "FIR" or "IIR" or "FID" are part of the list, then at least one "Bio" element with those types must be used.
+Multiple bio elements may be used as per the API specifications. - pin (mandatory) Valid values are "y" or "n".
 If the value is "y" then PIN should be used in authentication.
 Otherwise, "pin" is not mandated. - otp (mandatory) Valid values are "y" or "n".
 If the value is "y" then OTP should be used in authentication.
 Otherwise, "otp" is not mandated.

-Element: Meta (Mandatory)
+Element: Device(Mandatory)

-This element specifies metadata related to the device.
+This element specifies information related to the device.
 Except for udc, all other attributes are valid only for biometric authentication.